HIJIKIsw/OwScoreBoard/Readme.md

 ────
 This is a Utility Application for Overwatch Streaming.
 It's will add cool Score Board and win-loss screen effects to your Overwatch Streaming.
 It's like to Overwatch League.
+It's Available in English.

 # Example for use